 8. Restore Your iPhone

-When the App Store isn’t loading on your iPhone, the next step is to restore your iPhone.
+When the App Store is not working on your iPhone, the next step is to restore your iPhone.
 When you restore an iPhone, it erases everything on it, so a typical iPhone restore looks like this:

 - Back up your iPhone to iTunes or iCloud